cryostatio/cryostatio.github.io/guides/_subsections/common/layout-selector.md

 {% capture layout-selector-text %}
-The layout selector contains a list of all available layouts.
+The <i>Layout Selector</i> contains a list of all available layouts.
 The currently selected layout is indicated with a check mark "✓".
 {% endcapture %}
 {% include howto_step.html
-summary="Open the layout selector dropdown" image-name="2.4.0/dashboard/dashboard-layoutselector.png"
+summary="Open the <i>Layout Selector Dropdown</i>"
+image-name="2.4.0/dashboard/dashboard-layoutselector.png"
-caption="Click the layout selector dropdown to view the available layouts." text=layout-selector-text
+caption="Click the <i>layout selector dropdown</i> to view the available layouts." text=layout-selector-text
 %}